Vicky-Sarkar/hesitant-afternoon-6472/README.md

 #### Tech Stack
-HTML
+- HTML
-CSS
+- CSS
-Javascript(DOM Manipulation ,Local Storage)
+- Javascript(DOM Manipulation ,Local Storage)
-Bootstrap (CSS Framework)
-jQuery(Javascript library)
-Pages built
+-  Fatch Api

-Home Page: containing navbar, products, footer.
+-  <h4>Home Page:</h4> containing navbar, products, footer.
 Create Account: For creating an account.
 Sign in: For signing in to your account.
 Top Deals: For checking out the top deals of the website.